romcal/romcal/README.md

     * Save and export the file!

 ## Roadmap
- * Better testing scripts (I am still quite new to Mocha, Chai etc)
+ * Better testing scripts (I am still quite new to Mocha, Should etc)
- * Readings for the day
  * Psalter weeks
- * More localization values
+ * More localization values for locales
  * More queries
  * National calendars [WIP]